 Does not exhibit severely aggressive behavior

-Participants will be given a $200 honorarium upon completion of the study (please see Appendix K Study budget sheet).
+Each child participant will be given a $200 honorarium upon completion of the study (please see Appendix K Study budget sheet).
 All participants will be able to withdraw from the study at any time.
-The honorarium will be adjusted to be proportionate to the number of visits completed (e.g. completing 3 visits means the participated family will receive $100 ($200 * 3 / 6 = $100)).
+The honorarium will be adjusted to be proportionate to the number of visits completed (e.g. completing 3 visits means the participated child will receive $100 ($200 * 3 / 6 = $100)).
 This will be made clear to participants at the time of consent (please see Appendices F and G).

 Data Analysis